Overview

 Are silver poodles born black?

 Yes, silver poodles are typically born black.
 Their coat color lightens to silver over several months to a couple of years.
 This change happens due to a natural fading process linked to their genetic makeup.
 By adulthood, their fur transitions from the original black to a shiny, silvery gray.
-This is normal and expected for silver poodles.
+This is normal for silver poodles.

 Can 2 white poodles have black puppies?